MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush.md

 ## 1. Install the CodePush CLI

-You manage your CodePush account using the [cli][NodeJS-based CLI].
+You manage your CodePush account using the [NodeJS-based CLI][cli].
 To install it, open a command prompt or terminal, and type `npm install -g code-push-cli`

 **Note:** On macOS and Linux, you may need to prefix this command with `sudo`